amateurtools/Plucks/README.md

 STEREO randomizes both output waveforms of the noise impulse/waveform.

 If an already active MIDI note is played again, instead of additively multplying voices it re-excites that voice's delay line.
-This means that it behaves more like a physical piano or harpsichord, etc.
+This means that it behaves more like a physical piano or harpsichord, etc. (i believe it might be a cpu saving feature)

 TODO:
 currently working on the tuning accuracy of higher notes.
 Such is the bane of Karplus Strong.